 <AA>MICHAEL LYVERS, SUSAN M. KOHLSDORF, and MARK S. EDWARDS

-Bond University, Australia
+Bond University

 FRED ARNE THORBERG

-University of Oslo, Norway
+University of Oslo

-<ABS>The present study explored relationships between alexithymia--a trait characterised by difficulties identifying and describing feelings as well as an external thinking style--and negative moods, negative mood regulation expectancies, facial recognition of emotions, emotional empathy, and alcohol consumption.
-The sample consisted of 102 university (primarily psychology) students (13 males, 89 females) aged 18 to 50 years (M = 22.18 years).
-Participants completed the Toronto Alexithymia Scale (TAS-20), Negative Mood Regulation Scale (NMRS), Depression Anxiety Stress Scales (DASS-21), Reading the Mind in the Eyes Test (RMET), Interpersonal Reactivity Index (IRI) and Alcohol Use Disorders Identification Test (AUDIT).
+<ABS>The present study explored relationships between alexithymia--a trait characterized by difficulties identifying and describing feelings and an external thinking style--and negative moods, negative mood regulation expectancies, facial recognition of emotions, emotional empathy, and alcohol consumption.
+The sample consisted of 102 university (primarily psychology) students (13 men, 89 women) aged 18 to 50 years (M = 22.18 years).
+Participants completed the Toronto Alexithymia Scale (TAS-20), Negative Mood Regulation Scale (NMRS), Depression Anxiety Stress Scales (DASS-21), Reading the Mind in the Eyes Test (RMET), Interpersonal Reactivity Index,STET and Alcohol Use Disorders Identification Test (AUDIT).
 Results were consistent with previous findings of positive relationships of TAS-20 alexithymia scores with both alcohol use (AUDIT) and negative moods (DASS-21) and a negative relationship with emotional self-regulation as indexed by NMRS.
 Predicted negative associations of both overall TAS-20 alexithymia scores and the externally oriented thinking (EOT) subscale of the TAS-20 with both RMET facial recognition of emotions and the empathic concern (EC) subscale of the IRI were supported.
 The mood self-regulation index NMRS fully mediated the relationship between alexithymia and negative moods.
-Hierarchical linear regressions revealed that, after controlling for other relevant variables, the EOT subscale of the TAS-20 predicted RMET and EC.
-The concrete thinking or EOT facet of alexithymia thus appears to be associated with diminished facial recognition of emotions as well as reduced emotional empathy.
+Hierarchical linear regressions revealed that, after other relevant variables were controlled for, the EOT subscale of the TAS-20 predicted RMET and EC.
+The concrete thinking or EOT facet of alexithymia thus appears to be associated with diminished facial recognition of emotions and reduced emotional empathy.
 The negative moods associated with alexithymia appear to be linked to subjective difficulties in self-regulation of emotions.

 <KW>keywords: alexithymia, negative mood, negative mood regulation expectancies, facial emotion recognition, empathy, alcohol consumption

-<TXT1>Alexithymia is defined by difficulty identifying and describing emotional feelings, difficulty differentiating between such feelings and bodily sensations, restricted imagination, and an externally oriented thinking style (Taylor, Bagby & Parker, 1997).
-Evidence suggests that the etiology of alexithymia involves developmental, biological and psychological factors (e.g., Jorgensen, Zachariae, Skytthe, & Kyvik, 2007; Thorberg, Young, Sullivan & Lyvers, 2010).
-Worldwide, the prevalence rate of alexithymia in adults within the general population is reported at 5-13% (Franz et al., 2008; Mattila, Salminen, Nummi, & Joukamaa, 2006), but is considerably higher in clinical samples at 40-67% (Lyvers, Hinton et al., 2014; Loas, Fremaux, Otmani, Lecercle, & Delahousse, 1997).
-Several studies have reported that alexithymia is associated with deficits in the ability to recognise and label facial expressions of both positive and negative emotions, which may be linked to problems with empathy and theory of mind (Bird et al., 2010; Cook, Brewer, Shah, & Bird, 2013; Demers & Koven, 2015; Grynberg et al., 2012; Prkachin, Casey, & Prkachin, 2009).
+<TXT1>Alexithymia is defined by difficulty identifying and describing emotional feelings, difficulty differentiating between such feelings and bodily sensations, restricted imagination, and an externally oriented thinking style (Taylor, Bagby, & Parker, 1997).
+Evidence suggests that the etiology of alexithymia involves developmental, biological, and psychological factors (e.g., Jorgensen, Zachariae, Skytthe, & Kyvik, 2007; Thorberg, Young, Sullivan, & Lyvers, 2009).
+Worldwide, the prevalence rate of alexithymia in adults within the general population is reported at 5-13% (Franz et al., 2008; Mattila, Salminen, Nummi, & Joukamaa, 2006) but is considerably higher in clinical samples at 40-67% (Lyvers, Hinton, et al., 2014; Loas, Fremaux, Otmani, Lecercle, & Delahousse, 1997).
+Several studies have reported that alexithymia is associated with deficits in the ability to recognize and label facial expressions of both positive and negative emotions, which may be linked to problems with empathy and theory of mind (Bird et al., 2010; Cook, Brewer, Shah, & Bird, 2013; Demers & Koven, 2015; Grynberg et al., 2012; Prkachin, Casey, & Prkachin, 2009).